 16. Unauthorized entry into any part of a university residence hall, or contributing to such unauthorized entry of another individual.
 This includes fraudulent attempts (misrepresentation, using false identification, etc.) to enter or to allow another individual to enter any part of a university residence hall.

-1. Violation of the residence hall Guest and Visitation Policy.
+1. Violation of the Residential Guest Policy.

 1. Moving to another bedroom, suite, or residence hall without authorization.